EpossDev/EpossDev.github.io/README.md

 >- Added an input to add missing names to the list.

 >V.1.0 Beta 3 Pre-Release [11/11/2023]:
->- Changed name from Random Name to Random Selector, in wait of a new update coming soon.
+>- Changed name from Random Name to Random Selector, in wait of a new update (Beta 3 of the V.1.0) coming soon.